 Each object needs its own space.
 Think of a shop window that is more than full with appliances, you can’t distinguish one object from the other, while carefully placed objects attract the attention.

-Fighting the dragon symbolizes often overcoming our own problems and fear.
-Making a colourful display can be challenging (see: barriers to creative thinking) but this display shows you that it can be done without much difficulties.
-So get started and fight your dragon.
+The phrase fighting the dragon is often used to symbolize or overcoming our own problems and fear.
+Making a colourful display can be challenging to know more about it check out ‘Barriers to creative thinking in the sidebar, This display shows you that it can be done without much difficulties.
+So get started and fight your dragons and fire yourself up.

 What you need:

-you could even create some huge flames from yellow and red paper to to give the fire-spitting dragon a 3D effect (see: display tips)
+you could even create some huge flames from yellow and red paper to to give the fire-spitting dragon a 3D effect

 What to do:

-Get some books or internet images (be careful; copyright may apply) about dragons.
-In our library we have some fantastic books about dragons and one of them devoted each chapter to a different type of dragon.
-Chinese dragons – water dragons – flying dragons – fire spitting dragons – ancient dragons etc. It is remarkable how many types of dragons there are!
+Find suitable images of dragons.
+There are different types of dragons and you can choose and pick your favorites or show them by colour, in a historical context or just randomly.
+In our library we have some fantastic books about dragons and one of them devoted each chapter to a different type.
+Chinese dragons – water dragons – flying dragons – fire spitting dragons – underworld dragons etc. It is remarkable how many types of dragons there are!

 I used a green fabric with a red border for the middle panel and used images from a previous display and cut them in shape.
 I also used new pictures from dragon books (often enlarged) and stapled them to the board.

 For the bottom part I used a wide border of dragon tiles.
-The books are standing in front of the panel so it is no use to cover them with pretty pictures, you hardly see them, but the same border on all three panels connects them.
+The books are standing in front of the panel so it is no use to cover them with pretty pictures, you hardly see them, but the same border on all three panels connects the different panels.